 Future medical expenses haunt the imaginations of millions of Americans.
 In fact, paying for health care costs during one’s golden years is Americans’ No. 1 retirement worry, according to Franklin Templeton Investments.

-The firm’s latest annual Retirement Income Strategies and Expectations (RISE) survey — for which 2,000 adults were polled — found that the top three retirement concerns are:
+The firm’s latest annual Retirement Income Strategies and Expectations (RISE) survey — for which 2,000 adults were polled — was released earlier this year. it found that the top three retirement concerns are:

 - Paying for medical and pharmaceutical expenses — cited by 31 percent of respondents